The Authorization System

 Build the record →What the System Produces

 Buyers don't purchase artifacts.
 They purchase inspection survival.
-Here's what each one survives.
+Here's what survives the inspection — and what survives the follow-up.

 The record you hand the inspector when they ask who authorized this decision.